desnesn/beaker.dn.rpms/README.md

 * Provides a very ugly hack to enable CentosStream8/9 from a remote repository (temporary).
 ~~~

-Even though it works fairly really well and has been extremely helpful to our daily development providing automatic installations and reservations, **there isn't no guarantees whatsoever of this tweaked usage**; since it didn't go through as much testing as the real upstream Beaker -> Enjoy and use it at your own risk!
+Even though beaker.dn works fairly really well, as has been **extremely** helpful to our daily development by providing automatic installations and reservations, **there isn't no guarantees whatsoever of this tweaked usage**; since it didn't go through as much testing as the real upstream Beaker -> Enjoy and use it at your own risk!

-Furthermore, we have used only for ppc64le guests, so feel free to contribute back to this fork with patches changing the autoyasts (SLES) and (autoinstall) Ubuntu to support other arches, as well as new harness packages to support newer versions of these distros.
+Furthermore, we have mostly used only for ppc64le guests on this; hence, feel free to contribute back to this fork with patches changing the autoyasts (SLES) and (autoinstall) Ubuntu to support other arches, as well as new harness packages to support newer versions of these distros.

-# = SLES SETUP INSTRUCTIONS =
+# 1) SLES SETUP INSTRUCTIONS

-## == SLES - SERVER SETUP ==
+## 1.1) SLES - SERVER SETUP

-1. The following changes need to be performed on the config file /etc/httpd/conf.d/beaker-server.conf :
+The following changes need to be performed on the config file /etc/httpd/conf.d/beaker-server.conf :
 ~~~
 ...
 RewriteCond %{REQUEST_URI} !^/sles_images/.* [NC]